Guide to the Apple iPad SIM card

 There’s actually quite a lot of flexibility involved with using a data-enabled iPad to connect to the web.
 For starters, because you can enable a the mobile service at any time there's no need to buy the micro SIM card at the same time.
 You'll probably find that it's not entirely realistic to add your iPad to an existing deal if you already have an iPhone as phone and data plans for that are generally a separate entity.
 However, you may find that there is the option for adding a data plan to an existing iPhone package in some cases, although you'll need to run this buy the provider to see if it's possible and allowed under their terms and conditions.

 Remember that most phone SIM cards will not fit into your iPad, and if they do it's unlikely you'll get any service, you'll need to purchase specialised iPad SIM cards in order to take advantage of the mobile internet access.

-You'll also need to read up on the information pertaining to data limits for using a 3G package on the iPad.
+You'll also need to read up on the information pertaining to data limits for using a 3G or 4G package on the iPad.
 Invariably you'll always be able to add extra data allowance if you're a heavyweight user, or perhaps switch to a more capable deal that offers much more in the way of flexibility.

 Travelling with the iPad?
 Well, remember that you can always connect to Wi-Fi hotspots pretty much anywhere you go in the world.
-However, if you're hooking up to your iPad SIMs 3G service then a potentially more effective idea is to buy a micro SIM card from a local network provider when you arrive at your chosen destination.
+However, if you're hooking up to your iPad SIMs data service then a potentially more effective idea is to buy a micro SIM card from a local network provider when you arrive at your chosen destination.
 Don't be tempted to simply assume that your deal or package will cover your online needs while you're overseas as getting this wrong can result in very expensive bills.
 Be sure to check with your network provider on what sort of terms and conditions they specify for connecting when you're on your travels.

 iPad SIM UK: compare iPad SIM deals